Slide rule: Cylindrical slide rules

-There are two main types of cylindrical slide rules: those with helical scales such as the Fuller calculator, the Otis King and the Bygrave slide rule, and those with bars, such as the Thacher and some Loga models.
+Cylindrical slide rules are made in two styles: those with helical scales such as the Fuller calculator, the Otis King and the Bygrave slide rule, and those with bars, such as the Thacher and some Loga models.
 In either case, the advantage is a much longer scale, and hence potentially greater precision, than afforded by a straight or circular rule.

 Materials

-Traditionally slide rules were made out of hard wood such as mahogany or boxwood with cursors of glass and metal.
-At least one high precision instrument was made of steel.
+Traditionally slide rules were made out of a relatively dense, stable hardwood such as mahogany or boxwood with cursors of glass and metal.
+Aluminum was used, and at least one high precision instrument was made of steel.

 In 1895, a Japanese firm, Hemmi, started to make slide rules from celluloid-clad bamboo, which had the advantages of being dimensionally stable, strong, and naturally self-lubricating.
 These bamboo slide rules were introduced in Sweden in September, 1933, and probably only a little earlier in Germany.

 Scales were also made of celluloid or other polymers, or printed on aluminium.
 Later cursors were molded from acrylics or polycarbonate, sometimes with Teflon bearing surfaces.

 All premium slide rules had numbers and scales deeply engraved, and then filled with paint or other resin.
-Painted or imprinted slide rules were viewed as inferior because the markings could wear off or be chemically damaged.
-Nevertheless, Pickett, an American slide rule company, made only printed scale rules.
-Premium slide rules included clever catches so the rule would not fall apart by accident, and bumpers to protect the scales and cursor from rubbing on tabletops.
+Painted or imprinted slide rules were viewed as inferior, because the markings could wear off or be chemically damaged.
+Nevertheless, Pickett & Eckel, an American slide rule company, made only printed scale rules.
+Premium slide rules included clever mechanical catches so the rule would not fall apart by accident, and bumpers to protect the scales and cursor from rubbing on tabletops.